harishnemade100/Fictional_FItness_Studio_Booking_API_Using_Python/README.md

 ## 🎯 Objective
 Build a **Booking API** for a fitness studio that offers classes such as Yoga, Zumba, and HIIT.

 Clients should be able to:
 - View available upcoming classes
 - Book a spot in a class (if slots are available)
 - Retrieve all their bookings by email

-The system should also handle **authentication & authorization** using JWT.
+The system also handles **authentication & authorization** using JWT.

 ---